 COVID-19 and separation anxiety in pets

-Since the beginning of March, we have seen many changes to our daily routines as a result of COVID-19.
+We have seen many changes to our daily routines as a result of COVID-19.
 Whether we realize it or not, these changes have likely also impacted our pets.
 With some of us beginning to transition back to work, the sudden change in routine can result in separation anxiety in our pets.

 Pets at risk of separation anxiety